evennia/evennia/evennia/contrib/tutorial_world/README.md

 * The Cliff is a good place to get an overview of the surroundings.
 * The Bridge may seem like a big room, but it is really only one room with custom move commands to make it take longer to cross.
-You can also fall off the bridge if youare unlucky or take your time to take in the view too long.
+You can also fall off the bridge if you are unlucky or take your time to take in the view too long.
 * In the Castle areas an aggressive mob is patrolling.
 It implements rudimentary AI but packs quite a punch unless you have found yourself a weapon that can harm it.
 Combat is only possible once you find a weapon.
-* The Antechamber feature a puzzle for finding the correct Grave chamber.
+* The Antechamber features a puzzle for finding the correct Grave chamber.
 * The Cell  is your reward if you fail in various ways.
 Finding a way out of it is a small puzzle of its own.